morkro/BrowDash/README.md

 ### Goals

-Having a full customisable dashboard with a set of different modules , called _cards_, using bleeding edge technologies _(such as the new ECMAScript 6 features)_ and Google's material design.
+Having a full customisable dashboard with a set of different modules, called _cards_, using bleeding edge technologies _(such as the new ECMAScript 6 features)_ and Google's material design.
 The user can create new cards, delete them, change the order and theme of each card as well as the entire dashboards theme.

 ### Available features: